KrisChan33/Login-and-register-with-account-management/README.md

 ### Installation

 _Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+This doesn't rely on any external dependencies or services._

-1. Just go to the Folder of "Batch File/Bash Scripts" Folder
+1. Just download all the Folder of "Login-and-register-with-account-management" Folder

-2.  choose what Batch Script you want to download
+2. After Download Input in the Htdocs if you are using Xampp server

-3. then Download  the file
+3. export the sql file in the mysql database

-4. Install
+5. then run it in your search engine like google or any web services you have.

-6. Done
+4. Done

 <p align="right">(<a href="#readme-top">back to top</a>)</p>